adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

+We value many things beyond technical expertise, including collaboration and supporting others within our community.
+Providing a positive experience for other community members can have a much more significant impact than simply providing the correct answer.

 ## Scope

 This Code of Conduct and the enforcement policies listed above apply to all official CircuitPython venues.
 This includes but is not limited to any official CircuitPython spaces (both public and private), the entire Adafruit Discord server, and CircuitPython GitHub repositories under Adafruit.
 Examples of official CircuitPython spaces include meet-ups, audio chats on the Adafruit